Handling Missing Modalities in Multimodal Survival Prediction for Non-Small Cell Lung Cancer: Introduction

-Second, medical data are inherently incomplete.
-Missingness arises both at the level of individual variables and entire diagnostic modalities, reflecting the realities of clinical workflows.
-Tabular clinical data may be incomplete due to non-response, human error during data entry, attrition in longitudinal records, data corruption, or systematic omissions linked to specific clinical pathways.
-Likewise, full imaging modalities may be absent: CT scans may not be acquired for patients treated in external institutions, histopathology slides may be unavailable when biopsies are not collected in the same institution as the or technically unsuccessful.
-As a result, real-world cohorts rarely contain a full, uniform set of measurements for every patient.
+In healthcare, FMs have demonstrated remarkable robustness in high-variance clinical settings~\cite{BENCH_FM, li2024artificial}.
+While their utility as feature extractors is well-validated for diagnostic tasks across both CT and WSI images~\cite{conch, titan, MERLIN, Xu2024A, hamamci2026generalist, pai2025vision}, their application to prognosis prediction remains underexplored~\cite{ruffini2025benchmarking}.
+Unlike static diagnosis, deploying these generalist representations for survival analysis requires validating whether they capture the temporal and prognostic signals hidden within the tumor.

-On these grounds, in this work we introduce a novel and resilient approach of MDL that predicts the OS of NSCLC patients.
-It can be trained on limited data, even in presence of missing data or missing modality.
-Similarly, its resilience to operate in real-world cases is further enhanced by the chance to run inference on new samples when a portion of the data is missing.
+Second, medical data are inherently incomplete, with missingness occurring at the level of both individual variables and entire diagnostic modalities~\cite{NAIM, lipkova2022artificial}.
+Clinical tabular data may be incomplete due to non-response, data entry errors, patient attrition, data corruption, or systematic omissions linked to specific clinical pathways.
+At the modality level, CT scans may be unavailable for patients treated at external institutions, and histopathology slides may be absent when biopsies are not performed or are technically unsuccessful.
+Consequently, real-world cohorts rarely contain a complete and uniform set of measurements across all patients.